douglasgreen/content/notes.md

 2. SQL - medium level.
 Table definitions in one complex layer.
 3. XML in SQL - high level.
 Separates concern of definition from manipulation.

+## Database

+* XML-specific databases may be best.
+* PostgreSQL has better XML support than MySQL.

 ## References
 * https://en.wikipedia.org/wiki/XML_database